allegheny-computer-science-203-s2021/assessment/assessment.md

 * Using appropriate commit messages

-- None:
+- None: Left no commit message.
-- Inadequate:
+- Inadequate: Left a commit message that explains nothing about the commit.
-- Adequate:
+- Adequate: Left a commit message that explains in little detail what was committed.
-- Good:
+- Good: Left a commit message that explains in an understandable manner what was committed.
-- Excellent:
+- Excellent: Left a commit message that explains in a short and concise manner what was committed.

 ### Continuous Integration with Github Actions